guertinlab/degradation_rate/README.md

 We present the functions and workflow to calculate protein degradation rate from quantitative Western data using an exponential one phase model.

-Data is publushed in *ARF-AID: A rapidly inducible protein degron system that preserves endogenous protein levels*
+Data is published in *ARF-AID: A rapidly inducible protein degron system that preserves endogenous protein levels*

 Input data to the function is a tab-delimitted text file with the headers "frac" (fraction of protein) and "time".